ervinb/ervinb.github.io/about.md

 ---

-Hi, I'm Ervin a dev/ops guy working on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine gentleman at [Rendered Text][rt].
+Hi, I'm Ervin a dev/ops guy working on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine gentleman over at [Rendered Text][rt].

 I'm mostly responsible for managing and development of the system which uses